FZsolter-WAGO/wms-linux-framework/README.md

    ```
    apt update && apt full-upgrade -y && apt install curl -y
    ```
-4) Upload the desired "wattson_x.x.x.x.tar.gz" package
+4) Upload the desired "wms_x.x.x.tar.gz" package

-   It is recommended to upload the package to /root/wattson_x.x.x.x.tar.gz using SFTP (with FileZilla for example)
+   It is recommended to upload the package to /root/wms_x.x.x.tar.gz using SFTP (with FileZilla for example)

    Otherwise navigate to the file with "cd /path/to/package/" in the terminal